Women's education in Pakistan: Barriers to a Higher Education

 Although education for women in Pakistan is a right since 1976 there is still a sizable gender gap, specifically in higher education for women.
 From data collected in 2003-2004 enrollment of women in bachelor's degree programs was 43.5% as compared to their male counterparts who had an enrollment of 56.49%.
 Furthermore, in a study by Monazza Aslam it was concluded that an investment in women's education has a higher economic return than that of male education, and yet there is little importance put on women's education.
 This is due to the societal expectations and the value of women in Pakistan.

 The path to a higher education for women is rigorous and doesn't yield the same results as that of a man.
 Firstly, women are viewed as housewives and mothers, they are set aside for one purpose – making their education the least important concern for their families.
 Additionally, the decision to obtain an education is not up to women in Pakistan, their families whether it be their parents or their spouse get to decide the fate of their women.
 Since women are groomed for marriage their families are often concerned with teaching them household chores so that they can please their spouses and new families.
 If a daughter is given the opportunity to a higher education her family is often using it as a 'golden bracelet.'
 A higher education can be seen as high status and often showcases a families wealth, specifically to incentivize potential suitors.
 Furthermore, a man's education is valued above a woman's due to the gender norms in Pakistan as well as the non-existent social security.
-Parents will invest in their sons education and future because they will rely on him in their old age because they will eventually move in with him.
-Another issue for higher education for women is the financial aspect, already since the ultimate goal for a family is to get their daughter married they are focusing on obtaining money for a dowry, then before a woman's education the education of their son is more important, and lastly higher education in general is very expensive which is a major barrier for some families.
-Lastly, another major issue for women are the lack of all women and coed schools, this limits many women in obtaining a higher education.
+Sons are expected to work and someday financially support their parents, while daughters are expected to marry into another family.
+These gender norms motivate parents to fund their son's education while focusing on their daughter's dowry.
+These gender norms, along with the price of higher education and the lack of women's and coed schools, restrict women's ability to receive a higher education.

 Obtaining a higher education is not an easy path.
 If a woman is married she is still expected to take care of her family and many women in Pakistan are not allowed to work outside of their homes, making it very difficult to get a job.
 Furthermore, even after jumping over all the obstacles once a woman obtains a higher education she has to deal with the gender discrimination in the workplace, and many women will find that it is not easy to find well paid or managerial jobs even with a college degree.